crxig-rxberts/shared-infra/README.md

 `terraform apply --auto-approve`

 You must deploy BISA Service first and update the BISA_HOST_IP variable from within Payment Service's AppConfig class, the public IPs will be outputted as part of the terraform apply job.

+## Local Development

+Each service has a requirements.txt for dependencies and a compose.yml that can be used to spin up local dynamodb tables by using the following command at a service root.

+`docker compose up`